NEW: I am planning to operate from Guantanamo Bay in Feb-Mar2016. Check on the KG4HF page on QRZ.

-DX can QSL through the Clublog OQRS facility, or direct to above address with $2, please NO IRC or Stamps from DX, DX cards received without $2 for postage with your SAE, will receive cards via buro, The USA has decided to stop selling IRC's, so please no more IRC's, Thanks.
+DX can QSL through the Clublog OQRS facility, once the expedition is finished, or direct to above address with $2, please NO IRC or Stamps from DX, DX cards received without $2 for postage with your SAE, will receive cards via buro, The USA has decided to stop selling IRC's, so please no more IRC's, Thanks.

 I grew up in California, where I was licensed as a teenager, and I have lived in Virginia for the last 30 plus Years, I have kept the license plate hanging in the garage, to remember growing up in Calif.

-I traveled a lot during my working career, and some of my past callsigns have been, on Okinawa KR6WT and KR6SS, and after 1972 KA6SS, Korea HL9UU, Germany DA1DI, and DXpedition to Marcus Island (Minami-Torshima) in 1977 as KA1S.
+I traveled a lot during my working career, and some of my past callsigns have been, on Okinawa KR6WT and KR6SS, and after reversion to Japan in 1972 KA6SS, Korea HL9UU, Germany DA1DI, and DXpedition to Marcus Island (Minami-Torshima) in 1977 as KA1S.
 KA1S logs are now in LoTW for any that did not get a QSL.

 I operated as FP/W6HGF from 14-27 March 2011 Saint Pierre & Miquelon on a one man DX pedition focusing on RTTY and data modes.
 All QSO's have been uploaded to LOTW, and direct qsl to the home call will be returned as time permits, and qsl to bureau is Ok, but very slow.
 This trip was so much fun I hope to return in the near future again.